-Illinois has one of the highest unemployment rate in the country and one of the last states to recover.1
+Illinois has one of the highest unemployment rate in the country — by far the highest in the Midwest, and one of the last states to recover.
+1

-Statistically, single mothers are more than twice as likely to be unemployed as married women.
+Statistically, single mothers are more than twice as likely to be unemployed as married women — thus twice more likely to experience financial stress.

 And as a result, many are forced to rely heavily on families and friends or government assistance to survive.